humphs078/pands-project/README.md

 ![Histogram 4](images/plots/histograms/sepal_width_histogram.png "Iris Data Set Sepal Width Distribution")

 Violin plots (see plot 8) are similar to boxplots.
-In simple terms denser regions of data are fatter while less dense regions are thinner.
+In simple terms, denser regions of data are fatter while less dense regions are thinner.
 The output of this analysis supports the view that there is clear separation in petal length and petal width for Iris-setosa, making these variables good identifiers of the Iris-setosa species.
 It also confirms that there is overlap between sepal length and sepal width making them less ideal candidate for blind classification of the